plblum/jivs/planning/Design Jivs-DOM.md

 For built-in native HTML editors, a definition's default `adapterKey` should be unique to the specific widget case, not just to the general element tag.
 This means values such as `input:text`, `input:number`, `input:date`, `input:checkbox`, `input:radio`, `textarea`, `select`, and `input:file` are distinct keys.
 This allows an application to override one specific native control variant without changing the behavior of other native input types that share the same tag.

-The `jivs-dom` library is expected to provide the following built-in `IDomEditorAdapterDefinition` implementations for native DOM elements:
+The `jivs-dom` library is expected to provide the following built-in `IEditorAdapterDefinition` implementations for native DOM elements:

 - `InputAdapterDefinition` for all ordinary `input` types except `radio` and `file`;
 - `RadioAdapterDefinition` for radio groups;